complexorganizations/git-commits-generator/.github/readme.md

 ---
 ### Q&A

-Can this be used to launch a DDoS attack against a git serivce?
+Is it possible to use this to initiate a DoS attack on a git service?
-- I'm not sure, and it's not meant for that, so don't do it, please.
+- I'm not sure, and it's not intended for that, so please don't do it.

 ---
 ### Author